 - Trim the base and wash the stalks only when you are ready to use them.

 - Peel or pull away tough outer strings before serving raw or cooking.

-Here’s a formula for getting the most out of a bunch of celery:
+How to get the most out of one bunch of celery